Account Header.Menu

 Snus Effects on Sports Performance

-To investigate the potential impact of snus on stamina and determine whether it should be banned in sport competitions, the WADA conducted a three-year study involving 18 participants.
-The study included evaluations of overall fitness, the effects of snus during exercise ranging from 80% exertion to total exhaustion, and the impact during high-intensity short interval exercises.
+To investigate the potential impact of snus on stamina and determine whether it should be banned in sporting competitions, the WADA conducted a three-year study involving 18 participants.
+The study included evaluations of overall fitness, the effects of snus during exercise ranging from 80% exertion to total exhaustion, and the impact during high-intensity short-interval exercises.

 What is Snus?
 Frequently Asked Questions